chadhardcastle/Wazuh-IRIS-integration/README.md

 # Wazuh-IRIS-integration
-Simple Wazuh integration to send alerts to IRIS, as described in [https://nateuribe.tech/blog/foss-soc/](https://nateuribe.tech/blog/foss-soc/).
+Simple Wazuh integration to send alerts to IRIS, as originally described [nateuribe](https://github.com/nateuribe) in [https://nateuribe.tech/blog/foss-soc/](https://nateuribe.tech/blog/foss-soc/). [nateuribe](https://github.com/nateuribe) deserves all credit so please go and star their repo and follow them.

+## The forked version you are reading updates IRIS alert fields to include alternative information

+Main changes are as follows:
+- Wazuh Alert Title name now populates to the Iris Alert Title
+- Added function to find "message" field in alert JSON, this is used in the API call to add the information to the Iris Alert Description
+- Agent and event information now map to the Iris Alert Description for easier visibility

 ## Requirements
 - [Wazuh](https://github.com/wazuh/wazuh) Server